-- Shift the transmission to neutral. - In the area after the chain sliding guard, press the chain upward toward the link fork and measure chain tension .
+- Shift the transmission to neutral. - In the area of chain sliding guard, press the chain upward toward the swingarm and determine chain tension ®.

 The upper chain section 3 must be taut.

 Chain wear is not always even, so you should repeat this measurement at different chain positions.